 Enough with the knee!

 Once considered a great unifier of American society, NFL football suddenly became a political and social divider in the summer of 2016.
 That’s when Colin Kaepernick first sat during the national anthem to protest ongoing police brutality and the overall oppression of black people in America.
 Faster than you can say “Hut!” his sitting turned into kneeling, which turned into sustained (and often vitriolic) nationwide debates about race, police brutality, 1st amendment rights, and patriotism.
 NFL coaches, managers, sponsors and even two US presidents all weighed in, for better or for worse.
 Controversy continued even after the NFL passed a revised policy that mandates that players on the sidelines must stand for the national anthem or otherwise wait in the locker room.
+Fast forward to 2020, post-George Floyd riots (or, more accurately, because of them), and we see a more accepting, more socially and racially sensitive NFL.

 Let’s not forget about domestic violence